 Penalty: $500.

-(3) The driver of a vehicle transporting a placard load of dangerous goods by road must produce the required emergency information for inspection by an authorized officer, or an officer of an emergency service, if the officer asks the driver to produce the information for inspection.
+(3) The driver of a vehicle transporting a placard load of dangerous goods by road must produce the required emergency information for inspection by an authorised officer, or an officer of an emergency service, if the officer asks the driver to produce the information for inspection.

 Penalty: $1 000.